PBKoning/RemoveAutoPilotDevices/README.md

 3. Remove the device from the device list in the Azure portal.

 This script automates that tasks.
 All you need is a simple csv-file with the serial numbers of the AutoPilot devices.
-Then start the script and the steps as described above are executed for all devices.
+Then start the script and the steps as described above are executed for all devices in the list of serial numbers.

 ### Disclaimer: **use of this script is at your own risk!**